getbraincloud/braincloud-docs/docs/api/4_s2s/chat/index.md

 These API calls bypass channel membership / message ownership checks - and allow you to post messages from the *system* (i.e. app) instead of from another end-user:

 * [GetChannelId](/api/s2s/chat/getchannelid) - Gets the channelId for the given \<channelType\> and \<channelSubId\>.
 Channel type must be one of "gl" or "gr".
-* [SysCreateChannel](/api/s2s/chat/syscreatechannel) - Initializes a dynamic chat channel.
+* [SysCreateChannel](/api/s2s/chat/syscreatechannel) - Initializes a dynamic or system chat channel.
 Returns the channelId.
-Channel type must be "dy".
+Channel type can be "dy" or "sy".
-* [SysDeleteChannel](/api/s2s/chat/sysdeletechannel) - Deletes a dynamic chat channel.
-Channel type must be "dy".
+* [SysDeleteChannel](/api/s2s/chat/sysdeletechannel) - Deletes a dynamic or system chat channel.
+Channel type can be "dy" or "sy".
 This will delete the chat history as well.
 * [SysGetChannelInfo](/api/s2s/chat/sysgetchannelinfo) - Gets description info and activity stats for channel \<channelId\>.
 Note that numMsgs and listeners only returned for non-global groups.
 Only callable for channels the user is a member of.
 * [SysGetChatMessage](/api/s2s/chat/sysgetchatmessage) - Gets a populated chat object (normally for editing).
 * [SysGetRecentChatMessages](/api/s2s/chat/sysgetrecentchatmessages) - Get a list of \<maxReturn\> messages from history of channel \<channelId\>